mnowlin/poli211/syllabus/POLI211syllabus-body.md

 #### Late Work Policy

 Late work is subject to a 48-hour grace period, and after that will be penalized 10% each day (24 hr period) it is late, up to 3 days.
 After 3 days the assignment will not be accepted.
 For example, if an assignment is due Wednesday at 2:00 PM, the grace period ends on Friday at 2:00 PM and it is late as of 2:01 PM and you lose 10%.
-After Saturday at 2:01 PM you lose another 10%, after Sunday at 2:01 PM another 10%, and no work will be accepted after Monday at 2:00 PM. _No late work will accepted 72 hrs after the assignment due date and time.
-No make-up work is possible_.
+After Saturday at 2:01 PM you lose another 10%, after Sunday at 2:01 PM another 10%, and no work will be accepted after Monday at 2:00 PM. _No late work will accepted 72 hrs after the assignment due date and time_.

 ### Grading Scale

 There are __900__ possible points for this course.
 Grades will be allocated based on your earned points and calculated as a percentage of __900__.
 A: 94 to 100%; A-: 90 to 93%; B+: 87 to 89%; B:
-83 to 86%; B-: 80 to 82%; C+: 77 to 79%; C:  73 to 76%; C-: 70 to 72%;
-D+: 67 to 69%; D: 63 to 67%; D-: 60 to 62%; F: 59%  and below
+83 to 86%; B-: 80 to 82%; C+: 77 to 79%; C:  73 to 76%; C-: 70 to 72%; D+: 67 to 69%; D: 63 to 67%; D-: 60 to 62%; F: 59%  and below